Parkinson's

 The unsatisfactory effects of conventional antiparkinsonian drugs have prompted the search for new therapeutic alternatives.

-Classic treatments for Parkinson's disease include drug therapy, deep brain stimulation, and physiotherapy.
-Conventional drug treatmentsThe following products, aimed at mitigating motor symptomatology, are as follows:
+Classical treatments for Parkinson's disease include pharmacotherapy, deep brain stimulation and physiotherapy.
+Conventional pharmacological treatmentsThe following products, aimed at mitigating motor symptomatology, are represented:

 1. L-DOPA (levodopa).
 Precursor of dopamine synthesis.
-From a therapeutic perspective, the introduction of levodopa (L-DOPA) in 1960 represented a breakthrough in the treatment of PD, and it remains the most effective symptomatic therapy in Parkinsonian disorders.
-However, chronic administration of L-DOPA and other antiparkinsonian drugs causes serious side effects that should have special attention paid to them by the medical community.
-Due to this, new compounds devoid of psychomotor, biochemical, neuropsychiatric, and autonomic complications are under experimental scrutiny in preclinical studies and clinical trials.
+From a therapeutic perspective, the introduction of levodopa (L-DOPA) in 1960 represented a breakthrough in the treatment of PD, and it remains the most effective symptomatic therapy in parkinsonian disorders.
+However, chronic administration of L-DOPA and other antiparkinsonian drugs causes serious side effects that deserve special attention by the medical community.
+In this regard, new compounds devoid of psychomotor, biochemical, neuropsychiatric and autonomic complications are under experimental scrutiny in preclinical studies and clinical trials.

 2. Dopaminergic agonists (amantadine, apomorphine, bromocriptine, cabergoline, lisuride, pergolide, pramipexole, ropinirole, rotigotine).
-They are useful in monotherapy in early stages of the disease or in association with levodopa, as they have less risk of developing motor complications than levodopa.
+They are useful in monotherapy in early stages of the disease or associated with levodopa, since they have less risk of developing motor complications than the latter.

 3. Monoamine oxidase inhibitors, MAOIs (selegiline, rasagiline).

 4. Catechol-O-methyltransferase (COMT) inhibitors (entacapone, tolcapone).
-These drugs reduce the metabolism of levodopa and therefore increase its half-life and therapeutic effects, reducing the need for levodopa by up to 30%.
+These are drugs that reduce the metabolism of levodopa, thus increasing its half-life and therapeutic effects, reducing its requirements by up to 30%.

 One of the most relevant complications of chronic treatment with L-DOPA and other dopaminergic agents is the "wearing-off" phenomenon, characterized by motor fluctuations and dyskinesia.